 Ataturk Bulvari Dam

-An escape from the hustle and bustle of the city, a few minutes’ walk away from the station Atatürk Bulvari is the Dam that is an epitome of tranquillity for me.
-Along with the Buyukada Island, this has become one of my favourite places in Turkey
+An escape from the hustle and bustle of the city, a few minutes walk away from the station Atatürk Bulvari is the Dam that is the epitome of tranquillity for me.
+Along with Buyukada Island, this has become one of my favourite places in Turkey

 You will find this park at the top of the hill in Odunpazzari.
 If you happen to walk, it would take you approximately 20 minutes to take a hike uphill.
 However, there are taxis available for all those who are too lazy to tire their legs like me.

 The park is not a huge one but surely the view is worth a visit.
 Perched on the hilltop, it overlooks the entire city.
 The view from the top of Selale Park is breathtaking.

 Apart from the beautiful view, this place also boasts a café which has the best Margarita Pizza I have ever had in a lifetime.